I praise God for the opportunity to travel this last week to visit, teach, and train in Quissico, Inhambane!

 After about 5 minutes of working on it, he proudly gave it back to me, and then asked to see the other one.
 Sure enough, it was also just about to break.
-He then fixed that with two more wires and his tool, and gave it back with a huge smile.
+He fixed that with two more wires and his tool, and gave it back with a huge smile.

 I have been served in many ways by those I have come to serve, but at that moment I remembered the example from my paper that I wrote over 5 years ago.
-I thanked God for that special opportunity to be served, knowing that it gave Zito, and all the Mozambicans who were present, value, trust, dignity, and love.
+I thanked God for that special opportunity to be served, knowing that it gave Isildro, and all the Mozambicans who were present, value, trust, dignity, and love.